feedm3/learning-java/README.md

 ## Run

-To run all test just hit the following command
+To run all test just hit the following command or use the IntelliJ run configuration from this repo

 ```
 gradlew test
 ```

-After the test you can open the `build/spock-reports/index.html` file in your browser to see all generated test results.
+After the test you can open the `build/reports/tests/index.html` file in your browser to see all generated test results.

-There's also a run configuration for IntelliJ to run all tests.
+There are also more detailed reports for all spock tests in `build/spock-reports/index.html`.

 ## Tested libraries